CNN-Based Image Reconstruction Method for Ultrafast Ultrasound Imaging

-To study the spatial characteristics of speckle patterns, which are dependent on the \gls{psf} of the imaging system, the evaluation of second order statistics is required.
+To study the spatial characteristics of speckle patterns, which depend on the \gls{psf} of the imaging system, the evaluation of second-order statistics is required.
 The normalized \gls{acf}, also referred to as \gls{pcc}, is commonly used for this purpose~\cite{Wagner_TSU_1983,Foster_UI_1983}.
 Assuming a \gls{wss} process, it is defined as

 where \( \impos_{1} \) and \( \impos_{2} \) are two positions (in the image), \( \Delta \impos = \impos_{2} - \impos_{1} \), and \( z\conj \) denotes the complex conjugate of \( z \).
 Note that the numerator of \cref{eq:normalized-acf-wss} is simply the autocorrelation of the image amplitudes from which the mean was subtracted, and may therefore be efficiently estimated using two \glspl{fft}.
-To characterize the resolution of speckle patterns, also referred to as speckle spot size, the \gls{fwhm} of the \gls{acf} is typically evaluated in all image dimensions.
+To characterize the \enquote{resolution} (coarseness) of speckle patterns, the \gls{fwhm} of the \gls{acf} is typically evaluated in all image dimensions~\cite{Wagner_TSU_1983}.